NHOrus/srwq-compilation/episode-15.md

 As soon as you open the door, Ibis drags you out into the hangar, where a perplexing scene meets your eyes.

-Echidna Iasaki, mistress of the mysterious W-Series, is pointing a gun at Kai Kitamura, the ex-EFA ace and eyepatched man of mystery, like Irm, your commander-in-theory, looks on in shock.
+Echidna Iasaki, mistress of the mysterious W-Series, is pointing a gun at Kai Kitamura, the ex-EFA ace and eyepatched man of mystery, while Irm, your commander-in-theory, looks on in shock.

 ---